deggerfire/CS4273/README.md

 The project uses the R language and shiny.

+## Tabs

+### Nameing

+Most of the tabs are the dataset turned into a three letter id so call for service is called CFS in the code.

+### UOF and CI tabs

+These two tabs do not follow the normal layout for the tabs (code wise) and should be updated to matach the CFS tab.

 ## Group A/L split

 There was two groups working on this project and so a lot of the code was divided into group A and group L stuff just to keep work area seprate.